 Step 2: Separate the wires from the radio’s rear channel.

-- Most of the time, you might find that it is still difficult to bring out the stereo even after unscrewing.
+- Most of the time, you might find that it is still difficult to bring out the stereo even after unscrewing it.
 This is because of the antenna wire.
 Most often, this wire is short, and that might be responsible for the difficulty.
 Hold the stereo out with one hand and use the other hand to disconnect this antenna wire.

 - There are other couples of wires you will also need to disconnect from the back of the stereo.
 The common ones are the speaker wires and the power wires.
 Gently disconnect these wires from the rear of the radio without damaging it.
-The best way to ensure this is by removing the wires one at a time, holding the wire with one hand and the stereo with the other hand firmly.
+The best way to ensure this is by removing the wires one at a time, and holding the wire with one hand and the stereo with the other hand firmly.

-Please note: it is important to note of where you remove each of these wires to make it easier when you have to put them back.
+Please note: it is important to note where you remove each of these wires to make it easier when you have to put them back.

 Step 3: Connect the wires to the RCA converter.